SvenTiigi/SwiftKit/README.md

     "organizationIdentifier": "de.tiigi"
 }
 ```
+> Path: `~/.swiftkit-env.json`

-> ☝️ The environment config values will only be used if no argument for the corresponding value is present.
+The environment config values will only be used if no argument for the corresponding value is present.

 ## Featured on